AARP Eye Center

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.

 Childhood eligibility for SSI generally ends at age 18, although a person under 22 who is still regularly attending elementary or secondary school may be considered a “child” for benefit purposes.

 Family financial resources can play a role in determining whether a child qualifies for SSI and the level of benefit.
-Social Security decides eligibility on a case-by-case basis, looking at each family’s household income and assets.
+Thee Social Security Administration (SSA) decides eligibility on a case-by-case basis, looking at each family’s household income and assets.
 The criteria are lengthy and vary widely.
 Not all types of income and assets are counted, and the rules may differ depending on where you live, as some states provide supplements to federal SSI payments.

 If you believe your child might qualify for Supplemental Security Income, you may want to start by contacting Social Security to discuss your situation.
-You can also gather information from Social Security’s publication “Benefits for Children With Disabilities” and fact sheet on SSI for children.
+You can also gather information from Social Security’s publication “Benefits for Children With Disabilities” and its fact sheet on SSI for children.

 Keep in mind

 - Once a disabled child turns 18, Social Security will consider whether he or she can remain in the SSI program, based on the different medical and financial criteria for adult beneficiaries.